Why You’ll Never Have Money For Your Dream Trip

 - Plan your activities according to your budget.
 For example, instead of booking tours, organise your day trips on your own using local transportation or renting a car.

 - Book your accommodation according to the minimum of your comfort needs.
 You’ll be just sleeping and showering there after all, why would you pay for anything more than a bed and a bathroom?

 - Read as many tips as possible online and in guidebooks.
 Here’s a good take on how to travel on a budget.
 If you get the chance, talk to someone, who lives there or has at least visited the destination for an extended period of time.

-- Research as many aspects of the destination as possible to avoid scams, paying for overpriced meals or going on tours which are not to your liking.
+- Research as many aspects of the destination as possible to avoid travel scams, paying for overpriced meals, or going on tours which are not to your liking.

 Don’t try to make your budget fit your destination.
 Instead, make your destination fit your budget.